 2. NOURISH YOUR BODY WITH PRE-BIOTICS

-Rich sources of prebiotics are found in a variety of plant-based foods including; green leafy vegetables, citrus, leeks, flaxseed, apples and Healthy Chef Organic Superfood.
+Rich sources of pre-biotics are found in a variety of plant-based foods including leafy greens, oranges, kiwi fruit, leeks and Healthy Chef Organic Superfood.

 If you suffer from constipation or slow motility, Studies from the European Journal of Pharmacology report that green tea is beneficial in reducing gastrointestinal disorders.
 The caffeine in green tea as well as Matcha Green Tea can also act as a mild laxative to get the bowels moving in the morning.

-- Kiwi Fruit is an effective remedy for constipation and is extremely soothing and healing for the gastrointestinal tract.
+Kiwi Fruit is an effective remedy for constipation and is extremely soothing and healing for the gastrointestinal tract.
 According to Monash University, approximately 1 in 7 people suffer from constipation.
 A 4-week study showed that eating 2 kiwi fruit per day over 4 weeks was an effective treatment to increase bowel motility.
 Kiwi fruit is high in soluble fibre and vitamin C as well as being low FODMAP.
-I love making my low FODMAP smoothie using 2 kiwi fruit, water, lime juice and a teaspoon of Healthy Chef Greens.

 Green vegetables are rich in living phytonutrients and are highly alkalising, assisting your body to cleanse, heal and nourish in a perfect environment.
 They can also assist the body to detoxify.

-Enjoy Everyday Greens daily, a superfood blend containing alkalizing greens, probiotics and L-Glutamine to support your health and wellbeing
+Enjoy Healthy Chef Everyday Greens daily, a superfood blend containing cold-pressed greens, probiotics and L-Glutamine to support digestive health.

 Enjoy your journey of healthy eating with balance, wisdom and moderation.